mesalock-linux/mesalock-distro/README.md

 # MesaLock Linux

-MesaLock Linux is a general purpose Linux distribution which aims to provide a safe and secure user space environment.
-All user space applications are written in memory safe programming languages like Rust and Go, even for init and core utilities.
-This extremely reduces attack surfaces of an operating system exposed in the wild.
+MesaLock Linux is a general purpose Linux distribution which aims to provide a *safe* and *secure* user space environment.
+To eliminate high-severe memory corruption vulnerabilities, all user space applications are rewritten in *memory safe* programming languages like Rust and Go.
+This extremely reduces attack surfaces of an operating system exposed in the wild, leaving the remaining attack surfaces auditable and convergent.
+In addition to having a broad hardware compatibility provided by the Linux kernel, MesaLock Linux can also substantially improve the security of the Linux ecosystem.
+The current two main usage scenarios of MesaLock Linux are docker image and security sensitive embedded devices.
+With the development and maturity of the ecosystem, MesaLock Linux can be also adopted in the server environment.

 ## Building